Ale-8-One: Composition

+Variants

 In 2003, the company announced limited distribution of Diet Ale-8, its first new product since the introduction of the original Ale-8 in 1926.
-Diet Ale 8 contains 44 mg of caffeine and no sugars.
+Diet Ale 8, which was renamed Ale-8 Zero Sugar in 2020, contains 44 mg of caffeine and no sugars.
 The diet variety is sweetened with a mixture of acesulfame potassium and sucralose.
-Caffeine Free Diet Ale 8 followed in March 2011.
-In addition to not having any caffeine, it is also sweetened with Splenda.
+Caffeine Free Diet Ale 8 (now Caffeine Free Ale-8 Zero Sugar), sweetened with Splenda, followed in March 2011.

-In 2018, Cherry Ale 8 was released, making it the first flavored Ale-8-One.
+In 2018, Cherry Ale-8 was released.
 It was first available exclusively in fountain drink form, then it became available in bottles.
+A zero-sugar version of Cherry Ale-8 became available in 2020.
 In April 2019, Ale-8-One announced a new orange cream soda flavor to be available in early May of that year.
-In May of 2022, Blackberry Ale 8 was released to the public, in a bottled form.
+In May 2022, Blackberry Ale-8 was released to the public, in a bottled form.
+In May 2023, Peach Ale-8 was released as a limited edition.
+In July 2024, StrawMelon Ale-8 was released as a limited edition.
+In August 2025, PawPaw Ale-8 was released as a seasonal edition.

 Availability and distribution

-For much of its history, Ale-8 was only available in central and eastern portions of Kentucky.
-In April 2001, the Ale-8-One Bottling Company expanded its distribution to areas of southern Ohio, and southern Indiana, through an agreement with Coca-Cola Enterprises.
-Later, distribution to eastern Tennessee and far western Virginia was added.
+For much of its history, Ale-8 was only available in central and eastern Kentucky.
+In April 2001, the Ale-8-One Bottling Company expanded its distribution to areas of southern Ohio and southern Indiana through an agreement with Coca-Cola Enterprises.
+Later, distribution expanded to East Tennessee and western Virginia.
 It is also available in some parts of West Virginia.

-In July 2015, Ale-8 announced plans to expand production into Indianapolis.
+In July 2015, Ale-8 announced plans to expand distribution into Indianapolis.